Coptic Orthodox Church

 After AD 639, Egypt was ruled by its Islamic conquerors from Arabia.
 In the 12th century, the church relocated its seat from Alexandria to Cairo.
 The same century also saw the Copts become a religious minority.
 During the 14th and 15th centuries, Nubian Christianity was supplanted by Islam.
-In the 19th and 20th centuries, the larger body of ethnic Egyptian Christians began to call themselves Coptic Orthodox, to distinguish themselves the Catholic Copts and from the Eastern Orthodox, who are mostly Greek.
+In the 19th and 20th centuries, the larger body of ethnic Egyptian Christians began to call themselves Coptic Orthodox, to distinguish themselves from the Catholic Copts and from the Eastern Orthodox, who are mostly Greek.
 In 1959, the Ethiopian Orthodox Tewahedo Church was granted autocephaly.
 This was extended to the Eritrean Orthodox Tewahedo Church in 1998 following the successful Eritrean War of Independence from Ethiopia.
-Since the Arab Spring in 2011, the Copts have suffered increased religious discrimination and violence.
+Since the 2011 Egyptian revolution, Coptic Christians have suffered increased religious discrimination and violence.

 History

 Apostolic foundation

-The Egyptian Church is believed to be founded by Mark the Evangelist around AD 42, and regards itself as the subject of many prophecies in the Old Testament.
-The first Christians in Egypt were common people who spoke Egyptian Coptic.
-There were also Alexandrian Jewish people such as Theophilus, the same name addressed in the introductory chapter of the Gospel of Luke, though it is unclear who the author refers to.
-When the church was founded during the reign of the Roman emperor Nero, a great multitude of native Egyptians (as opposed to Greeks or Jews) embraced the Christian faith.
+According to tradition, the Coptic Church was founded by St. Mark the Evangelist c.
+AD 42; it regards itself as the subject of many prophecies in the Old Testament.

-Coptic language in the Church
+Coptic language in the church

 The Coptic language is a universal language used in Coptic churches in every country.
 It descends from Ancient Egyptian and uses the Coptic alphabet, a script descended from the Greek alphabet with added characters derived from the Demotic script.
-Today, Coptic is used primarily for liturgical purposes.
-Many of the hymns in the liturgy are in Coptic and have been passed down for several thousand years.
-The language is used to preserve Egypt's original language, which was banned by the Arab invaders, who ordered Arabic to be used instead.
+Today, the Bohairic dialect of Coptic is used primarily for liturgical purposes.
+Many of the hymns in the liturgy are in Coptic and have been passed down for many centuries.
+The language is used to preserve Egypt's original language, which was banned by the Arab invaders, who ordered the use of Arabic instead.
 However, most Copts speak Arabic, the official language of Egypt.
 Hence, Arabic is also used in church services nowadays.
-The service books, though written in Coptic, have the Arabic text in parallel columns.
+The service books, though written in Coptic, have Arabic text in parallel columns.

-Contributions to Christianity

 Catechetical School of Alexandria

 The Catechetical School of Alexandria is the oldest catechetical school in the world.
 Jerome records that the Christian School of Alexandria was founded by Mark himself.

 The theological college of the catechetical school was re-established in 1893.